 Next steps: Test your tagline and iterate fast

-If you want to test a tagline, go to your google analytics and spot what searches people are making that hit you the most.
+If you want to test a tagline, go to your google analytics dashboard and spot what searches people are making that hit your site the most.
 Then use the google adwords tools to figure out what other common terms your audience are also searching for.
-Combine the best of these into 5 tagline candidates and then test each tagline as a the headline of an adwords campaign to see which ones work best.
+Combine the best of these into 5 tagline candidates and then test each tagline as the headline of an adwords advertising campaign to see which ones work best.
 You can also use social media to get feedback and iterate your tagline.

-If you are ever stuck in a brainstorming session or a hackathon and need to choose a tagline fast then just fill in the blanks of:
+I hate to give a formula for taglines but sometimes people do need a starting point in an emergency.
+If you are ever stuck in a brainstorming session that’s gone on too long or a weekend hackathon and need to choose a tagline in a hurry then just fill in the blanks of:

 We solve [pain X] for [group Y] by [doing Z].